Code-Institute-Submissions/bad-day-fixer/README.md

 Bug: Carousel loads slowly.
 First I had my carousel in the html like the other elements.
 I added the class hide and wanted to un-hide the carousel div on button click.
 What happened was, that the carousel would be broken whenever I added the 'hidden' class.
 The only fix I found for that was to add the 'invisible' class instead which resulted in a lot of empty space in the bottom of the page.
 I therefore decided to create the carousel element in the js with createElement.
 It loads a little slow and I was unable to fix that unfortunately.

 Bug: There is a blank space above the fortune cookie I was not able to cover using CSS.
+The first quote can take up to 5 seconds to load.

 ## [](https://github.com/lisa1Q84/bad-day-fixer/blob/master/README.md#deployment)Deployment